LucHermitte/lh-vim-lib/doc/Project.md

  * Toggling:
    * at global level: [a, b, c]
    * at project level: [default value from global VS force [a, b, c]]
- * Have menu priority + menu name in all projects in order to simplify toggling definitions
  * Completion on `:Let*` and `:Unlet` for inherited `p:`variables
  * Use in plugins:
    * `p:$ENV variables`